-&lt;sup>51 Although the '895 patent has only been cited 4 times, the patent applications to which the '895 patent claims priority have been cited by hundreds of companies.
-U.S. Patent Application 12/790.818 was cited in 45 issued patents and published patent applications.
-U.S. Patent Application was cited in 27 patents and published patent applications, and U.S. Patent Application 09/899,787 was cited in 751 patents and published patent applications.
+&lt;sup>42 Although the '895 patent has only been cited five times, the patent applications to which the '895 patent claims priority have been cited by hundreds of companies.
+U.S. Patent Application 12/790,818 was cited in 59 issued patents and published patent applications, U.S. Patent